 Animal unit for 2nd grade.

 I hope you’ll try some of these plant and animal activities with your second grade scientists.
-Be sure to pin this for later so you have it when you plan!
+If you found this post helpful, pin it for later so you have it when you plan!